gitblast/tira-solver/documentation/implementation.md

 # Implementation

+The project contains two algorithms: Regret matching and counterfactual regret minimization (which uses regret matching internally).

-The project uses a regret matching algorithm to solve simple one shot games.
+The counterfactual regret matching algorithm can be used to solve sequential, imperfect information games such as poker.
+The regret matching algorithm can solve simple one shot games such as Rock-Paper-Scissors.

 ## Regret matching